Money Recovery Money Recovery

 In this article we look into the formation of debt recovery tribunals and how they operate.

-The financial market is the backbone of the economy.
+• The financial market is the backbone of the economy.
 It bridges the gap between the economic aspirations of the nation and its financial capacity.
 Till the 1990s most of the banks and financial institutions, that constitute the majority of the financial market, were all nationalized institutions which means they were not-for-profit, utilitarian organisations.
 Since there was no profit motive involved, the checks that had been put in place for risk assessment and eligibility criteria for approving credit facilities were strictly adhered to.

-However, once the economy opened up post the ‘90s and private banks began arriving in the market, the entire dynamics of the market changed drastically.
+• However, once the economy opened up post the ‘90s and private banks began arriving in the market, the entire dynamics of the market changed drastically.
 This once non-competitive market became a highly competitive market.
 Banks began pushing credit-based products heavily, enticing customers to take loans for the smallest of things by making it seem easy to avail of loans.

-Almost everything is bought on credit now.
+• Almost everything is bought on credit now.
 The principle of modern-day credit is to utilise the facility only to ease the loss of liquidity.
 Instead of paying a lump sum for a product, the pays the amount spread over a few months, thus keeping his monthly liquidity a little more stable.
 However, since there are not many checks when issuing credit, many people take advantage and utilise their credit facilities when they don’t have ready money to repay the credit.
 They bank on future inflows of cash, which can be uncertain.
 And if the uncertainty comes into play then this leads to a default in the repayment of credit.
 The effect of defaults can corrode the entire market and cause a crash of the entire economy.

-In order to address this issue, the government enacted the Recovery of Debts Due to Banks and Financial Institutions Act (“RDDBFI”) 1993.
-Under this act, a provision was made for the formation of two regulatory bodies called the Debt Recovery Tribunal (DRT) and the Debt Recovery Appellate Tribunal(DRAT) in india.
+• In order to address this issue, the government enacted the Recovery of Debts Due to Banks and Financial Institutions Act (“RDDBFI”) 1993.
+Under this act, a provision was made for the formation of two regulatory bodies called the Debt Recovery Tribunals (DRT) and the Debt Recovery Appellate Tribunal(DRAT) in india.

 What Is a Debt Recovery Tribunal

-Technically issuing a loan or a credit facility is a private transaction between two parties and the government has no say in such cases.
+1. Technically issuing a loan or a credit facility is a private transaction between two parties and the government has no say in such cases.
 Of course, there are provisions under the contract act, but for a financial institution to take each and every case to the courts would overburden the caseload of the courts.
 And if the caseload is too heavy, it might take a long time for the matter to get resolved, mounting up the costs.
 Many of these debts would be easier to write off.
 But if each individual financial institution begins writing off debts rather than trying to recover their debts then the overall impact on the economy can be substantial.

-The DRT and DRAT were introduced to exclusively look into this aspect of the law.
+2. The Debt Recovery Tribunals and DRAT were introduced to exclusively look into this aspect of the law.
 Initially after the act was passed, within a little while it was learned that the formation of such a body was unconstitutional and was struck off.
 Later, the supreme court made recommendations to the central government with regards to the changes that need to be made to the act to make these bodies constitutional.
 The government enacted the changes and the existence of DRT and DRAT was legitimised.

-Of course, if someone wants to appeal the judgement of the PO they can do so by appealing at the DRAT.
+5. Of course, if someone wants to appeal the judgement of the PO they can do so by appealing at the DRAT.

 How Does a Debt Recovery Tribunal Operate